Bachelor of Arts in Early Childhood Care and Education

 A student on the BA Honours in Early Childhood Care and Education must be Fit to Practice.
 IT Sligo guidance on Fitness to Practice can be found within its policy.
 Students will be required to read this Policy and acknowledge that they have read and understood this requirement.

 With a BA (Hons) in Early Childhood Care and Education, you can access a range of professional career opportunities including working in early childhood settings such as crèches, nurseries, playgroups, pre-schools, primary schools and breakfast/ homework clubs.
-In addition, graduates are employed in Community Development roles, County Childcare Committees, Tusla, the Child and Family Agency, community-based Family Support programmes as well as in specialist areas such as additional needs services.
+Graduates are employed in Community Development roles, County Childcare Committees, Tusla, the Child and Family Agency, community-based Family Support programmes as well as in specialist areas such as additional needs services.

 What are my further study opportunities?